YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

    $ mupip journal -rollback -fetchresync=2299 -losttrans="glo.lost" -backward

-This command performs a ROLLBACK -FETCHRESYNC operation on a replicating instance to bring it to a common synchronization point from where the originating instance can begin to transmit updates to allow it to catch up.
+This command performs a ROLLBACK FETCHRESYNC operation on a replicating instance to bring it to a common synchronization point from where the originating instance can begin to transmit updates to allow it to catch up.
 It also generates a lost transaction file glo.lost of all those transactions that are present on the replicating instance but not on the originating instance at port 2299.

 .. code-block:: none